Jonathan India Player Props: Reds vs. Cubs

 Cubs Pitching Rankings (2022)

+- The Cubs pitching staff ranked 16th in MLB last season with a collective 8.6 strikeouts per nine innings.

-- The Cubs had a 4.01 team ERA that ranked 20th across all league pitching staffs.
+- The Cubs had the 20th-ranked team ERA among all MLB pitching staffs (4.01).

 - Cubs pitchers combined to allow 207 total home runs at a clip of 1.3 per game (third-most in baseball).